tsduck/tsduck/src/doc/building.md

 and `release-x86_64` for 32-bit and 64-bit platforms respectively.

 To build a 32-bit version of TSDuck on a 64-bit system, execute the command `make m32`.
+Of course, this works only if your 64-bit system has all required 32-bit development tools and libraries.

 ### Building without specialized dependencies